 With this EHX looper, you get a lot of bang for the buck.
 With unlimited overdubbing, the ability to loop two instruments at once, high-quality sound, and other features, this pedal offers a great looping experience.

-We found a sturdy and well-designed looper that features up to 12 minutes of uncompressed audio, at 24-bit and a sample rate of 44.1 kHz.
+It’s a sturdy and well-designed looper that features up to 12 minutes of uncompressed audio, at 24-bit and a sample rate of 44.1 kHz.

 We plugged into two separate amps to take advantage of this looper’s stereo capability and started laying down some loops.

 We started playing and used all of the available storage of 10 individual loops.
-These can be retrieved through the Loop knob, which is great for developing ideas or showing up to the gig with some pre recorded loops.
+These can be retrieved through the Loop knob, which is great for developing ideas or showing up to the gig with some pre-recorded loops.
 These saved loops can also be accessed via an additional 3-button footswitch (not included).

 With its unlimited overdubbing, we then engaged the reverse as well as the 1/2 time buttons and found ourselves in a sort of psychedelic experimental ground that brought out some unique ideas.

-Verdict: The Electro Harmonix 720 Stereo Looper is yet more proof of the brand’s, solid reputation.
+Verdict: The Electro Harmonix 720 Stereo Looper is yet more proof of the brand’s solid reputation.
 You can store 10 independent loops with up to 12 minutes of performance and with unlimited overdubbing.
 This simple two-footswitch design is easy to use and as durable as it gets.
 Add to that stereo operation, 1/2 speed, and reverse features and you have a looper that will last you for years.

 Fantastic sound quality and great looping capabilities as well as durability in a sturdy looper.